-The group recently assisted the museum with a research project based on an indenture, which features in the exhibition between a young boy, Fred Witty with a local baker in 1888.
-The report is now displayed alongside the indenture in the exhibition.
+The Ryedale Family History Group assisted Malton Museum with a research project based on an indenture, which featured in the Malton Goes To Market exhibition, between a young boy, Fred Witty, and a local baker in 1888.
+The report was displayed alongside the indenture in the exhibition.

 Malton and Norton Camera Club